 Our research showed that nationalised care will result in economic benefit.
 A case in point: maternity care.
 Roberts cited evidence during our interview that investment in maternity care results in economically positive outcomes.
 We also learned that while machines will help bridge the care gap, they are not likely to take over.
 All our care needs will not just be automated; human care is important, too.

-Following our research, we imagined a range of scenarios and ideas – from a public communications campaign to a political intervention on mainstream media.
+Following our research, we led our speculative design phase by imagining a range of scenarios and ideas – from a public communications campaign to a political intervention on mainstream media.
 Ultimately we settled on making this short film that depicts a future – or even a plausible present – in which humans and machines work together in a centaur-like, albeit glitchy, relationship.
 Humans are still required not only to perform caretaking tasks, but to troubleshoot imperfect technology.

 Meanwhile, playing out quietly in the background are the positive policy changes, design updates, economic and political shifts that have made this human-machine dynamic possible.
 These shifts go almost unnoticed by the characters in the film.
 What ultimately stands out is the nature of the bonds between caregiver, care receiver and machines.